Why should I hire you for my wedding?

 I absolutely love what I do and you will absolutely love your photographs.
 They will be a part of your legacy.
 Your children will treasure them and your grandchildren will display them in their homes.

-I work really, really hard to be a really, really great wedding photographer.
+I work really, really hard to be the best wedding photographer.
 Please consider me because I’d love to work with you.

 How would you describe your photography style?